NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 <details>
 <summary>Click to expand!</summary>

-A 3dBi Omni-directional antenna is included with the Nebra Indoor Hotspot, specifications can be found on the [Overview](../indoor-hotspot/overview.md) page.
+A 3dBi Omni-directional antenna is included with the Nebra Indoor Hotspot, specifications can be found on the [overview page](../indoor-hotspot/overview.md).

 </details>